Kathybui732/pd-career-journal/career_journal/mod_2/week_1.md

     * What activities do you do that bring you joy throughout an average week?
         * During the winter I love to go snowboarding/skiing, I love winter sports, so, just by being able to look forward to doing those things over the weekend makes me push through the week better.
 I don't let the stresses of the week get to me as easily.
 I find joy in my morning coffee, so, that always helps with calming the negativities of waking up in the morning.
 I like playing games and playing with my pets.
     * In what ways could you make a small change to bring more joy into your life?
         * I think the biggest things you can do is to remind yourself to focus on the positive things.
-I personally find it really stressful to have to cook everyday, so, I started meal prepping on sundays, so throughout the week when I'm in class, I don't have to worry about food.
-It's jsut small preventative things that are helpul and reduce the stress which in turn brings more joy to my life.
+I personally find it really stressful to have to cook everyday, so, I started meal prepping on Sundays, so throughout the week when I'm in class, I don't have to worry about food.
+It's just small preventative things that are helpful and reduce the stress which in turn brings more joy to my life.
 * Love: sense of connection; who are the people who matter in your life and how is love flowing to and from you and them?
     * How does love currently show up in your life?
         * The support from those around me has been the biggest representation of love in my life.
 Just those around me being patient and considerate of what I'm going through right now has been very appreciated.